Development Associate for Special Events

 Experience working with stakeholders, including donors, boards, clients, staff

 Excellent interpersonal and written and verbal communications skills

 Exceptional attention to detail and strong organizational skills and the demonstrated ability to manage large amounts of complex and detailed information accurately and efficiently

-Demonstrated ability to maintain confidentiality and privacy
+Demonstrated understanding of donor confidentiality and privacy issues

 A sense of humor and high standards of personal and professional excellence